Greening-Seattle/Visualization/README.md

 - map_html Several example versions of chloropleth maps

-- Model Visualization/ Framework for Dense Neural Network visualization based on a sample electric car dataset.
-This publicly available data can be used to set up visualization in Tensor Board, while the data is being cleaned.
-This Model was then adapted to the actual training data set.
+- Model Visualization/ Frameworks for training a neural network for prediction and visualizing the training process.
+It also include the module to exporting the tensorflow-formated model to the Numpy-formated model.

 ## Repository Architecture: